MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 The detailed steps are documented at [Exporting a canvas app package](/power-apps/maker/canvas-apps/export-import-app) and [Importing a canvas app package](/power-apps/maker/canvas-apps/export-import-app).

 This method of exporting apps is a legacy way.
-While it’s supported, we recommend that using [solutions](#), which allows for migrating multiple components instead of just one resource.
+While it’s supported, we recommend that using [solutions](#solutions), which allows for migrating multiple components instead of just one resource.

 ### Export and import flow (legacy way)

 The following steps describe how to export a flow.

-1. To export a flow package, select "…" menu, select **'Export'** then select **'Package (.zip)’.**
+1. To export a flow package, select "…" menu, select **Export** then select **Package (.zip).**.
 1. On the next screen, supply a name and a description for your package first.
 You can then configure defaults and add comments that are accessible during the import phase.
-1. Next, select the "**Export**" button in the bottom right corner and your package should start downloading shortly after.
-If your download doesn't start automatically, you can also select the "**Download**" button.
+1. Next, select the **Export** button in the bottom right corner and your package should start downloading shortly after.
+If your download doesn't start automatically, you can also select the **Download** button.

 The following steps describe how to import a flow.